Kittensbyte/hackpad/README.md

 ## Extra info
-This was my first project and I have leaved so much and enjoy this so much.
+This was my first project and I have valued this so much.
 Special thanks to hackclub

+This site was built using [GitHub Pages](https://pages.github.com/).